vdcen

 Randonnée en MontagneSite ForestierAdapté aux chiensCascade des Anglais

-Setting off from the Col de Vizzavona, this short and immersive hike goes through the Fort de Vaux and crosses the Vizzavona forest up to the Cascade des Anglais, fed by the Agnone river.
+Starting at the Col de Vizzavona, this short, immersive walk takes in the Fort de Vaux and passes through the Vizzavona forest to the Cascade des Anglais, fed by the River Agnone.

-The hike leading to the Cascade des Anglais follows a physically accessible route that, nonetheless, requires firm footing and good shoes due to a path that can be slippery at times and ends with a stony section.
+The hike to the Cascade des Anglais is a physically accessible route, but requires good footing and shoes on a path that can be slippery at times and has a stony section at the end.

-The surroundings of the waterfall are made up of slippery rocks and demand the utmost vigilance given the strong current of the Agnone river rushing down the mountain.
+The area around the waterfall is made up of slippery rocks and requires the utmost vigilance, given the strong current of the Agnone as it rushes down the mountain.

-The starting point is on the large car park at Col de Vizzavona, below the Fort de Vaux with the Mount d'Oro in the background.
+The starting point is the large car park on the Col de Vizzavona below the Fort de Vaux, with Monte d'Oro in the background.

-The first diversion of the hike is the Fort de Vizzavona or Fort de Vaux, built in 1772.
-It is reached very quickly within 5 to 10 minutes, faced with a sharp slope strewn with rocks, representing the highest altitude difference of the route.
+The first attraction on the walk is the Fort de Vizzavona or Fort de Vaux, built in 1772, which can be reached very quickly in 5 to 10 minutes on a steep slope dotted with rocks and which represents the steepest gradient on the route.

-The view from the ruined fort dominates the Col de Vizzavona to the south, while to the north stands the Mount d'Oro.
-Here, you are at an altitude of 1207 meters and about to delve into the valley, moving upstream from the Agnone river.
+The view from the ruined fort overlooks the Col de Vizzavona to the south and Monte d'Oro to the north.
+We're at an altitude of 1207 metres, about to enter the valley by heading upstream along the Agnone stream.

-The second part of the trail takes place in the shade of the foliage of a beech forest.
-The ground can be slippery, as the soil is often damp and compact.
-Towards the end, the view opens up and the path becomes more rocky with visible rockfalls, which remind us of the mountain's activity.
+The second part of the trail is shaded by the foliage of a beech forest, and the ground can be slippery as the soil is often damp and compact.
+At the end, the view opens up and the path becomes rockier, with visible rockfalls reminding us of the mountain's activity.

-The Cascade des Anglais offers a beautiful spectacle with a waterfall of about 10 meters, carving into the rock and falling into a pozzu (water hole) amidst a loud roar.
+The cascade des Anglais is a beautiful sight, with a waterfall of around 10 metres, cutting through the rock and falling into a pozzu (water hole) with a great din.

-On the site, the Agnone is a real torrent that sweeps everything in its path, requiring the utmost caution when approaching it.
+On the site, the Agnone is a veritable torrent that sweeps away everything in its path, requiring the utmost caution when approaching it.

 Why Cascade des Anglais?

-The origin of the name of this waterfall comes from the early British holidaymakers at the dawn of tourism nearly a century ago, and there are other similar names such as the English wood in Ajaccio.
-Not far from there, the archaeological site of Vizzavona was also discovered by an English archaeologist.
+The origin of the name of this waterfall comes from the first British holidaymakers who visited it in the early days of tourism, almost a century ago.
+Other similar names can be found, such as Bois des Anglais in Ajaccio.
+Not far from here, the archaeological site of Vizzavona was also discovered by an English archaeologist.

 Carte IGN et dénivelé - Cascade des Anglais